10 Step Guide To Co-Buying

 Now you’ve found your ideal mortgage mate and set out your legal relationship in writing, you know how much you can borrow together, and boy is it a lot more than you had to start off with, so now it’s time to go and spend that money and find a home.
 The standard way to do this is to register with estate agents, search through your favourite property portal or your local newspaper.

-If you would like mortgage advice on co-buying with up to 4 people be it friends or strangers, please complete are mortgage advice form for independent co buying mortgage advice With any joint mortgage its also advisable to take advise on your options for a joint life insurance to protect your financial stability should the unthinkable happen and one of the parties to the mortgage dies during the mortgage term.
+If you would like mortgage advice on co-buying with up to 4 people be it friends or strangers, please complete are mortgage advice form for co buying mortgage advice With any joint mortgage its also advisable to take advise on your options for a joint life insurance to protect your financial stability should the unthinkable happen and one of the parties to the mortgage dies during the mortgage term.